-The District is required to adopt an operating budget prior to the start of the fiscal year.
+The Uniform Budget Act of the State of Michigan requires that the local Board of Education adopt an operating budget prior to the start of the fiscal year.
 Certain information is not known at the time the budget is adopted, such as the amount of state aid, student enrollment, and the cost of employee contracts.
-The COVID-19 pandemic caused ongoing uncertainty of these variables that greatly impact the budget.
-During fiscal year 2021, the budget was amended twice to reflect changes and to recognize these changes with the Board of Education.
+The original 2022-23 budget was approved in June 2022.
+During the fiscal year, the budget was amended twice to reflect changes and to recognize these changes with the Board of Education.